 Local care home goes down under for Australia Day

-Residents took part in Australian-themed activities throughout the day including a virtual trip down under including a tour of Sydney Opera House, throwing boomerangs, and learning about the aboriginal people which everyone really enjoyed.
-The favourite activity of the day was however a bush tucker trial tasting, themed on the gameshow ‘I’m a celebrity…get me out of here’, complete with exotic themed snacks.
-The tasting afternoon was hosted by the home’s newest Duke of Edinburgh volunteer, Olly, and Head of Activities, Kat Colangelo.
+Residents took part in Australian-themed activities throughout the day including a Bush Tucker trial with staff which everyone really enjoyed.
+The favourite activity of the day was however a tasting of Australian wines along with some Australian-themed snacks whipped up by head chef.

-Paula Melerski, General Manager at Hickathrift House said: “We’ve all had a brilliant day learning about all the wonderful things to see and do down under.
-Residents were able to reminisce about shared memories and previous trips to Oz as well as share stories of relatives in Australia.
-It has made us all long for some sunshine and a trip to the beach!
-It was lovely for staff, residents and volunteers to join in the games.
-We all had great fun.”
+Kerry Angeloni, General Manager at Maple Leaf Lodge said: “We’ve all had a brilliant day learning about all the wonderful things to see and do down under.
+It has made us all long for some sunshine and a trip to the beach!”

-Audrey, a 100-year-old resident at Hickathrift House commented: “I have always wanted to go to Australia so this was the next best thing, we visited all kinds of wonderful places and I especially enjoyed the bush tucker trial tasting session.
-Unfortunately, I got anchovies, but it’s been a brilliant day!”
+Judith, a resident at Maple Leaf Lodge commented: “I have always wanted to go to Australia so this was the next best thing, we visited all kinds of wonderful places and I especially enjoyed the food tasting session.
+It’s been a brilliant day!”

-Hickathrift House care home is run by Barchester Healthcare, one of the UK’s largest care providers, which is committed to delivering personalised care across its care homes and hospitals.
-Hickathrift House provides residential care and dementia care for 53 residents from respite care to long term stays.
+Maple Leaf Lodge is run by Barchester Healthcare, one of the UK’s largest care providers, which is committed to delivering high-quality care across its care homes and hospitals.
+Maple Leaf Lodge provides, residential care, dementia care and respite care.